1 worker confirmed dead after scaffolding collapses at Quebec pulp and paper plant | CBC News

 1 worker confirmed dead after scaffolding collapses at Quebec pulp and paper plant

-One of the two workers trapped in a silo under collapsed scaffolding at the Domtar factory in Windsor, Que., has been found dead, Radio-Canada has learned.
+One of two workers trapped in a silo under collapsed scaffolding at the Domtar factory in Windsor, Que., since early Tuesday has been found dead, Radio-Canada has learned.

-The victim is Yan Baillargeon, a 39-year-old father who lived in Quebec City but was originally from Saint-Anselme, about 50 kilometres southeast of the province's capitol.
+The victim is Yan Baillargeon, a 39-year-old father who lived in Quebec City but was originally from Saint-Anselme, a little under 30 kilometres southeast of the province's capital.

-Search operations continue to find the second worker trapped under the debris, and his state of health is still unknown, authorities say.
+The workers had been buried under the debris of a 20-storey scaffold structure that collapsed at around 1:30 a.m.
+ET Tuesday at the Domtar pulp and paper plant, about 120 kilometres east of Montreal.

-This is a breaking news story and will be updated.
-Below is an earlier version:
+Search operations continue for the second worker trapped under the debris, and his condition is still unknown, authorities said.

-The fear that more equipment could collapse is slowing down the effort to find and rescue two workers who were buried under debris when a 20-storey scaffold caved in early Tuesday morning at the Domtar pulp and paper plant in Windsor, Que., about 150 kilometres east of Montreal.
+The fear that more equipment could collapse was slowing rescue efforts, authorities said Wednesday.

-The workers have been trapped for more than 36 hours, and there has been no information on their condition.
-Rescuers still don't know how much longer it will take to find them.
+The rescue mission has been complicated by crews' need to secure parts of the scaffold that are still standing before they can continue their search inside the 60-metre-high silo, explained Stéphane Simoneau, the director of Sherbrooke's fire protection department.

-The rescue mission is complicated by the fact that crews have to secure parts of the scaffold that are still standing before they can continue their search inside the 60-metre-high silo, explained Stéphane Simoneau, the director of Sherbrooke's fire protection department.
+His department has been assisting with rescue efforts, along with the Windsor firefighting service and the plant's specialized rescue brigade.

-His department was called to help Tuesday morning, along with the Windsor fire brigade and the plant's specialized rescue brigade.
+"Our concern is to not create another collapse on the victims who are already under the rubble," he said Wednesday, before Baillargeon's body was found.

 Simoneau compared the situation to dealing with a house of cards.
 He said reaching the area and removing the debris is hard, because there are only three small entry points to the silo.